osmak/sitefinity-multistore/README.md

   * **GlobalResourceClassId**: leave empty
   * **Provider type**: Telerik.Sitefinity.Modules.Ecommerce.Catalog.Data.OpenAccessCatalogDataProvider, Telerik.Sitefinity.Ecommerce
   * **Enabled**: Checked
+ * Click **Save changes**
+ * In the tree on the left, locate the new provider you have created called **ItalyCatalogProvider** and click on it
+ * Click on the **Paramters**, the child node of the **ItalyCatalogProvider**
+ * On the right click on the **Create new** button
+ * Enter the following information in the form:
+  * **Key**: applicationName
+  * **Value**: /Italy

 ![](https://github.com/osmak/sitefinity-multistore/blob/master/docs/multistore_country_provider.png)

 Repeat this procedure for each region you want to support.
 Note that **Provider type** field will always be the same, regardless of the region.

+Note: the "applicationName" parameter we added to the provider is the discriminator key that will be used in the database table to distinguish products belonging to different providers.
+This is necessary as our data providers are logical and stored in the same database tables.